Find Most Frequent Element in an Array

 Step 1: We initialize two variables outside the nested loops: maxFreq to track the maximum frequency and mostFrequent to track the most frequent element.

-Step 2: We run the outer loop from i = 0 to n - 1 and the inner loop from j = 0 to n - 1 to count the frequency.
-Before starting the inner loop, we also initialize a variable countFreq to track the frequency count of each element.
+Step 2: We run the outer loop from i = 0 to n - 1 to pick each element and the inner loop from j = 0 to n - 1 to count the frequency of that element.
+Before starting the inner loop, we also initialize a variable countFreq to track the frequency count of the current element.

-• Inside the inner loop, when X[i] = X[j], we increment countFreq by 1 and move to the next iteration.
+• Inside the inner loop, when X[i] = X[j], we increment countFreq by 1.

 • By the end of the inner loop, if maxFreq < countFreq, we found an element X[i] with a frequency greater than the maximum frequency count till that point.
 So we update maxFreq with countFreq and mostFrequent with X[i].
 Otherwise, If countFreq == maxFreq, we update mostFrequent with the minimum of mostFrequent and X[i], i.e. min(mostFrequent, X[i]).